emsr-project/emscli_wheel/README.md

 ## Command: `ems set`

 ### Description:
+  This command is only useful for admins.
 The `ems set` command is used to configure the EMS tool with specific settings related to the Kubernetes cluster, Gluster storage.
 These settings will be used for subsequent `ems` commands.

 ### Usage: